alimalikali/jabal-builders-rebuilds/README.md

 ---

 ## 🎯 Key Messages
-- **"Building Tomorrow’s Landmarks Today"** – Our commitment to visionary architecture.
+- **"Building Tomorrow's Landmarks Today"** – Our commitment to visionary architecture.
 - **30+ Years of Innovation** – A legacy of sustainable and strong construction.
 - **End-to-End Solutions** – From design to execution, we bring ideas to life.